Djent: Development

-It's popularity has grown rapidly, and members of the original online community, including the bands Chimp Spanner, Sithu Aye, and Monuments, have gone on to tour and release albums commercially.
-Other bands that often use djent include A Life Once Lost, Veil of Maya, Vildhjarta, and Xerath.
+The scene has grown rapidly, and members of the original online community, including the bands Chimp Spanner, Sithu Aye, and Monuments, have gone on to tour and release albums commercially.
+Other bands influenced by djent include A Life Once Lost, Veil of Maya, Vildhjarta, and Xerath.
 Born of Osiris have also been described as being inspired by the djent movement.
-Furthermore, Hacktivist and DVSR are progressive metal bands that use rapping as primary vocal style with guitars playing the djent effects.
-Creating a new and unique style of music.
+Furthermore, Hacktivist and DVSR are djent bands that use rapping as a primary vocal style.

 Characteristics

 Djent as a style is characterized by progressive, rhythmic, and technical complexity accompanied by a use of polymetric groove.
 An example is the song "Cafo" by Animals as Leaders.
-It typically features heavily distorted, palm-muted guitar chords, syncopated riffs, and poly-meters alongside virtuosic soloing.
+It typically features heavily-distorted, palm-muted guitar chords, syncopated riffs, and poly-meters alongside virtuosic solos.
 Another common feature is the use of extended range guitars that are seven-string, eight-string, and nine-string, or even more strings.